Australian Plants Journal

-ANPSA's affiliated Societies have been active in print publishing almost since the Society's inception.
-Over the years, the Regional and District Groups have produced literally hundreds of publications ranging from simple brochures and pamphlets aimed at specific local areas to full commercial titles.
+ANPSA's Member Societies have been active in print publishing almost since the Society's inception.
+Over the years literally hundreds of publications have been produced ranging from simple brochures and pamphlets aimed at specific local areas to full commercial titles.
 More recently, a number of titles have been produced on compact disc.

 A checklist of most of these publications (but, almost certainly, not all!) was published in 2007 to mark the 50th anniversary of the Society for Growing Australian Plants, as the Society was known originally.
 The checklist - "Fifty Years of Promoting Australian Plants" - is available for download.

 - Adnyamathanha and Beyond - Useful plants of an Ancient Land by Neville Bonney, published by the Australian Plants Society (South Australia).
 Further details and a review are available here.

 - Australia's Eremophilas: Changing Gardens for a Changing Climate by Norma Boschen, Maree Goods and Russell Wait.
 Further details and a review are available here.